 If you have a nagging feeling that your job could be remote, you aren’t alone.
-According to a recent survey by Gallup, over 70 million American employees qualify as “remote-capable” while still working partially or fully in a traditional office setting.
+According to this 2022 survey by Gallup, over 70 million American employees qualify as “remote-capable” while still working partially or fully in a traditional office setting.

 Naturally, many organizations are incapable of providing remote or hybrid options.
 For those that can, however, the survey draws some particularly grim conclusions, including possible insight into the sharp spike in post-COVID employee burnout rates.